 - new public toilets

 - making the upper prom bigger

 - redesigning the junction of West Street and the A259 seafront road

 The scheme is part of the first phase of the council's investment programme for the seafront infrastructure which is in urgent need of restoration and regeneration.
 This aims to make it fit for the 21st Century and benefit generations to come.

 The derelict Shelter Hall (150-154 Kings Road Arches) was built in the 1880s as part of the historic Kings Road Arches and supports the upper promenade at the junction of the A259 and West Street.

 In 2013 a gym occupying the Shelter Hall was moved out after the building was found to have serious structural weaknesses.
-Safety improvements have already been made to prevent the structure from collapse, and to protect pedestrians and cyclists above.
+Safety improvements were made to prevent the structure from collapse, and to protect pedestrians and cyclists above.